- Computers & Software

 What are the disadvantages of using CD-ROMs?

 Perhaps one of the most common disadvantage of CD-ROMs is its limited storage capacity.
 Unlike, storage servers that can handle massive amount of data, CD-ROMs are restricted to 700 megabytes of information.
 Though there are disks that can contain larger amounts of data (e.g. DVD-ROM, Blu ray disks), still no information can be added once it is already stored.
-Files stored in CD-ROMs are also in risk of being lost or misplaced.
+Files stored in CD-ROMs are also at risk of being lost.
 CD-ROMs are not password-protected, unlike storage facilities accessible through the Internet.

 All technological products have their lifetime also.
 CD-ROMs will ultimately become obsolete and people will take them to museums.
 So also with iPads, iPhones, laptops, desktops, and so forth.
 Everything made in this world will come to an end; we, human beings included.